kazurem/Vertical-Ping-Pong/README.md

 My first ever repository!!
 (this will be my attempt at getting better at making games)

-Description: Creating a version of the classic Ping Pong Game in which the paddles are at the top an bottom of the window.
+Description: Creating a version of the classic Ping Pong Game in which the paddles are at the top and bottom of the window.

 How to play?
 -press Enter to start the game.